InnerSourceCommons/InnerSourcePatterns/project-roles/trusted-committer.md

 * A good candidate for a Trusted Committer, is someone who frequently submits code, documentation, or other repository changes.
 Start by including this person on pull requests.
-If they are actively engaing in pull requests, consider approaching them about opportunities for further collaboration on the project.
+If they are actively engaging in pull requests, consider approaching them about opportunities for further collaboration on the project.